Awards and recognition

 The Public Service Medal is a prestigious medal within the Australian Honours System designed to recognise Public Sector Officers who have made a contribution to the community through the outstanding performance of their duties.

-NSW nominations for the medal are made to the Premier, through the NSW Public Service Medal Committee which is administered by the Department of Premier and Cabinet.
+NSW nominations for the medal are made to the Premier, through the NSW Public Service Medal Committee which is administered by the Premier's Department.

 Who can be nominated?